thebirdwashere/BirdBox/README.md

 - bindings
 All of these packages are available using NPM.

-BirdBox will run on pretty much any Linux system (I have used both Arch Linux and Ubuntu Server), as for other operating systems you may or may not be able to get it working (I know Windows works with some tweaking according to one of my friends who uses Windows for developing the bot. not sure about MacOS but I'm sure it's the same)
+BirdBox will run on pretty much any Linux system (I have used both Arch Linux and Ubuntu Server).
+Other operating systems may work with some testing (Windows has been confirmed to work by a fellow developer with some tweaking)

 Install instructions might be coming at a later date, but you pretty much just need to install those packages, add your token to the .env file, and run main.js.